Help for abusers of domestic violence

 - help them understand how their behaviour affects their family

-- tell them about our service and offer an intial assessment
+- tell them about our service and offer an initial assessment

 Other methods of help Strength to Change offer